-What to look out for when Screening Students15-05-2018 | Screening Process
+What to look out for when screening students09-08-2023 | Screening Process

-Students can be fantastic tenants and there are certainly many benefits to renting to this market.
-There are of course a few drawbacks that may put landlords off, but as long as you screen your tenants sufficiently and know what to expect when renting to students, you should be in for a smooth and stress-free tenancy.
+There are certainly many benefits to renting to students.
+At the same time, there can be a few drawbacks that may put landlords off.
+However, if you screen your student tenants properly, you will know what to expect and you should be in for a smooth and stress-free tenancy.

 Bad credit could be for a number of reasons, such as having never borrowed money, used a credit card or paid bills.
-Instead, it may be more beneficial to ask possible tenants to provide a co-signer or guarantor who will be able to pass a credit check and pay the rent if the student cannot.
-Similarly, it is a good idea to get solid contact information for the student’s parents or guardians in case you do encounter any trouble with late payments or behaviour.
+Instead, it may be more beneficial to ask prospective tenants to provide a co-signer or guarantor who will be able to pass a credit check and pay the rent if the student is unable to.
+Similarly, it is a good idea to get solid contact information for the student’s parents or guardians in case you encounter any trouble with late payments or behaviour.
 They are often a good option to turn to resolve the problem.

-As much as you will need to trust your student tenants, they also need to be able to trust you.
+As much as you need to trust your student tenants, they also need to be able to trust you.
 It is a good idea to become a university approved landlord.
 This is easy to do and a good way of attracting the right kind of tenants, who are also looking for a secure and trustworthy agreement.
-The more you can put them at ease the better.
+The more you can put them at ease, the better.

 Look out for red flags